 Events will have to be held in a different form and require an even greater and careful amount of preparation with sharp health and safety measures.
 While the future of events may look different for a while, and anything can change*, we have our fingers crossed for larger events to pick up again in Q3 or Q4, for the event professionals who love to plan and organize, the participants who have sorely missed the human connection and atmosphere that events bring, and for a much needed recovery for the events companies that make up this much loved and necessary sector.

 *Event professionals should cross-check and refer to their own country’s guidelines.

 In the meantime

-The rise of virtual events and the many technology tools available provides organisers with an alternative way to host events (if for instance, physical events are still out of the question, such as in the UK).
+The rise of virtual events and the many technology tools available provides organisers with an alternative way to host events (if for instance, physical events are still out of the question).
 Learning these tools and being creative with it can be invaluable for the future; even though these can’t replace the value of face to face interactions, it is likely that future events will look to combine the two.

 💡 View PCMA’s (Professional Convention Management Association – the world’s largest, recognised network of business events strategists) COVID-19 resources page for event professionals, where you can find more information about the effect of the pandemic on the events industry and related resources to prepare you now and for the future.